just-chris/just-chris/README.md

 ⏰ I'm very aware of my code so I won't post anything not worth your time here.

 💬 You can reach me on discord -> Nathanael#6084.
-(I speak English, Polish and German.
-Im actively learning Spanish and Hungarian.)

 🌐 C++ is my second love.